-© 2009 Arrow International, Inc. All rights reserved.
+© 2010 Arrow International, Inc. All rights reserved.
 Printed in the USA.

 An issued or revision date for these instructions is included for user information.
-In the event two years have elapsed between this date and product use, the user should contact Arrow International, Inc. to see if additional product information is available.
+If two years have elapsed between this date and product use, the user should contact Arrow International, Inc. to see if additional product information is available.

-Issued Date: September 2009

-Rx only.
+Revision Date: November 2010 Rx only.